erooster-mail/erooster/README.md

 - MySQL/MariaDB support
 - Support for IMAP LOGIN command (It is per rev2 spec)
 - Support for POP3
-- Support for Exchange
+- Support for Exchange (this is subject to change)

 ## Error Reporting

 Erooster by default does not auto report any panics or errors.
 It provides however a GitHub reporting link on panics.

-Additionally, it is able to let you auto report to a sentry.
-This will also record performance using tracing.
-Due to how sentry works, this is not public.
-It is disabled by default due to GDPR rules.

-To enable sentry, please set `sentry: true` in your config file.

 ## Comparisons

 As I made a Reddit post, some comparisons were made in the commands.
-You can check them out at https://www.reddit.com/r/rust/comments/uyxxrg/comment/ia7qwcg/?utm_source=share&utm_medium=web2x&context=3
+You can check them out at <https://www.reddit.com/r/rust/comments/uyxxrg/comment/ia7qwcg/?utm_source=share&utm_medium=web2x&context=3>

 ## Support